 - Blocked by microbidding: This refers to the bids you didn’t participate in because of your manual microbidding rules

-- Block by list: these are the available auctions in which your campaign did not participate in, due to its whitelists and blacklists
+- Block by list: these are the available auctions in which your campaign/placements did not participate in, due to its whitelists and blacklists

-- Blocked by Contextual: these are the available auctions in which your campaign did not participate because the campaign has custom targeting settings (contextual category audiences)
+- Blocked by Contextual: these are the available auctions in which you did not participate because the campaign has custom targeting settings (contextual category audiences)

-- Blocked by 3rd audience: in this case the campaign hasn’t participated in all the available auctions because it has defined a specific audience to target (for example by using Lotame) which restricts participation in auctions
+- Blocked by 3rd audience: in this case the campaign hasn’t participated in all the available auctions because it has defined a specific audience to target which restricts participation in auctions

 - Blocked by own Audience: these are the bids that are blocked because you have defined a specific audience (App or site)